 - Stem: The stem of the rose is cylindrical.
 Thorns are sharp, cone-like structures protruding in a spiral around the entirety of the stem.
 While almost every rose has its thorn, some have been bred not to.

 - Ovule: The ovule is the bulbous green orb where the bottoms of the petals are attached.

-- Anthers: Anthers are small fibers located in the center of the flower that hold pollen.
+- Anthers: Anthers are small fibres located in the centre of the flower that hold pollen.

 - Sepals: Sepals are the skinny green leaves coming out of the ovule, beneath the petals.